ldc-developers/ldc-scripts/ldc2-packaging/pkgfiles/README.txt

 No installation is required, simply use the executables in the bin\ subfolder.
-Just make sure you have a Microsoft Visual C++ 2015 installation, either via Visual Studio 2015 or via the stand-alone Visual C++ Build Tools, both freely available from Microsoft.
-The runtime is needed for the LDC binaries themselves, and LDC relies on the MS linker and the MSVCRT
-+ WinSDK libs.
+Just make sure you have a Microsoft Visual C++ 2015 or 2017 installation, either via Visual Studio or via the stand- alone Visual C++ Build Tools, both freely available from Microsoft.
+LDC relies on the MS linker and MSVCRT + WinSDK libs.

 The compiler configuration file is etc\ldc2.conf, and by default only import\ resp. import\ldc\ are on the module search path.

-The LDC package is portable and should be able to detect your Visual C++ installation automatically.
-By setting the LDC_VSDIR environment variable to your VS/VC folder, you can instruct LDC to detect a specific Visual C++ installation.
+The LDC package is portable and should be able to detect your (latest) Visual C++ installation automatically.
+By setting the LDC_VSDIR environment variable to an existing Visual Studio directory, you can instruct LDC to use a specific Visual C++ installation.

 NOTE: Running LDC inside a 'VS Tools Command Prompt' is
       deprecated.